 High Lakes Loop Trail is a 2.5 mile loop trail located near Paradise Inn, Washington that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, trail running, and nature trips and is accessible from June until October.
+The trail is primarily used for hiking, walking, trail running, and nature trips and is best used from June until October.

 From the Nisqually entrance on Highway 706, 15.6 miles on Longmire-Paradise Road.
 Right on Stevens Canyon Road for 1.7 miles to the parking area along Reflection Lakes

 Perhaps from Paradise going down it qualifies as "easy", but from the parking area going up it is significantly more strenuous.
 Absolutely gorgeous vistas, even when the weather is nasty.

 Not tons of views until you get to the top, then it's a beautiful view of the Tatoosh range and lakes below.
 The East .6miles are a little steep, so I enjoyed going clockwise so that I would be going down the steeper section.